 Friday, August 10, 2018

-STOP price tag was 10% the cost of the Route 9 Library
+Saving the Orphanage Property required only 10% the cost of the Route 9 Library

 Isn't it shocking to think that the Legislators only needed to raise approx 1/10 the cost of the Rt.9 library (that's right ...
 1/10) to save the Orphanage Property?
 All three -- Councilwoman Diller, Rep Osienski, and Senator Townsend were first aware of the Nun's intentions to sell and build low income housing in 2013.
 They should have known the grave threat that presented to the entire open space, especially given certain ordinances.
 These include "workforce housing", compliments of Penrose Hollins, where this vast buildout (Chestnut Hill "Preserve") was actually a condition of the Nuns receiving a tax credit.
 Is that crazy or what?